Catt Gravitt: Recognitions and awards

 Another one of Gravitt's songs "Why Ya Wanna" was recorded by Jana Kramer and released in 2012, breaking a record previously set by recording artist Taylor Swift when it reached No. 3 on the mediabase chart; the highest debut for any new artist since Swift's song "Tim Mcgraw" which reached No. 5 on the mediabase chart with its debut in 2006.
 The song, which was certified GOLD in the US by the RIAA, also reached No. 3 on the U.S Billboard Country and U.S. Billboard Country Airplay charts.
 "Why Ya Wanna" landed at No. 3 on the Billboard Year End Charts for Hot Country Songs for 2012.
 (Kramer also went on to receive the No. 4 spot on Billboard's Year End Charts for both Top New Country Artists, and Top Country Female Artists.)

 Also released in 2012, Gravitt's songs "Underneath" and "Runnin'" were a part of Adam Lambert's album Trespassing which became No. 1 on the U.S. Billboard 200, Canadian Albums Chart, and Hungarian Albums Chart.

-Gravitt was nominated for Music Row's Breakthrough Songwriter of the Year in 2012, and won the SESAC Songwriter of the Year award for 2012, an award that was held by singer/songwriter from the country group Lady Antebellum, Hillary Scott, for the previous 2 years.
+Gravitt was nominated for Music Row's Breakthrough Songwriter of the Year in 2012, and won the SESAC Songwriter of the Year award for 2012, an award that was held by singer/songwriter from the country group Lady Antebellum, Hillary Scott, for the previous two years.

 Most recently, Gravitt won the Canadian Country Music Association's 2018 Songwriter(s) of the Year, along with co-writers Skip Black and Aaron Goodvin, for the song "Lonely Drum", performed by Aaron Goodvin.
+In 2024, Gavitt, Black, and Goodvin were nominated for Songwriter(s) of the Year at the 2024 Canadian Country Music Awards for Goodvin's song "Country Dance".